iletaSimonov/programming-selector/README.md

 -BootStrap

 Description:
-The web page allows you to take a survey asking many personal, but not too personal, questions about themselves in order to curate the right programming language for them.
+The web page allows you to take a survey asking many personal - but not too personal - questions about themselves in order to curate the right programming language for them.

 Setup/ Installation requirements:
 -Clone this repository to your desktop.